-3. Protocols for Match Days
+4. Protocols for Match Days

-- The home club/team must make sure that the facilities are clean, in line with facility preparation and maintenance procedures outlined above. - All players/scorers are to report to a team manager/captain or appropriate representative who must report to their Club CSO (or can report directly to their CSO) that they do not have COVID-19 symptoms before they leave the house to travel to the game. - A comprehensive effort should be made by every participating team to ensure that their team is COVID-19 free. - The visiting team's CSO must confirm with the home CSO that their team is safe to travel and proceed with the game on the morning of that game. - Umpires must confirm with the home club's CSO prior to arrival that they do not have COVID-19 symptoms before they leave the house to travel. - Players are to travel in their kit and bring their own sunscreen, water and provisions. - The home Club CSO or an appropriate club representative is to be available to advise any visiting team of hygiene procedures and locations of sanitisation stations and to answer any questions regarding the protocols at that specific facility. - All individuals are to practice hygiene protocols and wash/sanitise their hands immediately on arrival. - Social distancing should still be maintained throughout. - Players should use their own warm-up equipment and restrict sharing of equipment. - When Government regulations permit spectators to attend games clubs should communicate the protocols in relation to spectators to their members and the opposition club, and ensure that they have a system in place for contact tracing.
+- The home club/team must make sure that the facilities are clean, in line with facility preparation and maintenance procedures outlined above. - All players/scorers are to report to a team manager/captain or appropriate representative who must report to their Club CSO (or can report directly to their CSO) that they do not have COVID-19 symptoms before they leave the house to travel to the game. - A comprehensive effort should be made by every participating team to ensure that their team is COVID-19 free. - The visiting team's CSO must confirm with the home CSO that their team is safe to travel and proceed with the game on the morning of that game. - Umpires must confirm with the home club's CSO prior to arrival that they do not have COVID-19 symptoms before they leave the house to travel. - Players are to travel in their kit and bring their own sunscreen, water and provisions. - The home Club CSO or an appropriate club representative is to be available to advise any visiting team of hygiene procedures and locations of sanitisation stations and to answer any questions regarding the protocols at that specific facility. - All individuals are to practice hygiene protocols and wash their hands immediately on arrival. - Social distancing should still be maintained throughout. - Players should use their own warm-up equipment and restrict sharing of equipment. - Clubs should communicate their protocols in relation to spectators to their members and the opposition club, and ensure that they have a system in place for contact tracing of spectators.